Published on

 We should see the following output:

-Now we created the basic setup for node application.
-Let's install dotenv package and create a .env file. .env file will be where we store client id and client secret values.
+Now we have created the basic setup for our Node.js application.
+Let's install the dotenv package and create a .env file.
+The .env file will be where we store the client ID and client secret values.

 yarn add dotenv